Macy's Thanksgiving Day Parade: Parade route

-Injuries

-On November 25, 1993, strong gusts of wind pushed the Sonic the Hedgehog balloon into a lamppost at Columbus Circle.
-The lamppost damaged the balloon and the top of the post broke off while inside the balloon, dragging it down, injuring a child and an off-duty police officer in the process.

-On November 27, 1997, very high winds pushed the Cat in the Hat balloon into a lamppost.
-The falling debris struck a parade-goer, fracturing her skull and leaving her in a coma for a month.
-Balloon size regulations were implemented the next year, eliminating larger balloons such as the Cat in the Hat.

-On November 24, 2005, the M&M's balloon collided with a streetlight in Times Square; parts of the light fell on two sisters, who suffered minor injuries.
-As a result, new safety rules were introduced.
-The M&M's balloon was retired in 2006.

 Similar parades

 Other American cities also have parades held on Thanksgiving, none of which are run by Macy's.
 The nation's oldest Thanksgiving parade (the Gimbels parade, which has had many sponsors over the years, and is now known as the 6abc Dunkin' Donuts Thanksgiving Day Parade) was first held in Philadelphia in 1920.
 Other cities with parades on the holiday include the McDonald's Thanksgiving Parade in Chicago, Illinois and parades in Plymouth, Massachusetts; Seattle, Washington; Houston, Texas; Detroit, Michigan; and Fountain Hills, Arizona.
 There is also a second Thanksgiving balloon parade within the New York metropolitan area, the UBS balloon parade in Stamford, Connecticut, located 30 mi away; that parade is held the Sunday before Thanksgiving, so as not to compete with the parade in New York City.
 It usually does not duplicate any balloon characters.
 The Celebrate the Season Parade, held the last Saturday in November in Pittsburgh, was sponsored by Macy's from 2006 to 2013 after Macy's bought the Kaufmann's store chain that had sponsored that parade prior to 2006.